treinartz/APCS.ProcessingResources/chapters/oop.md

 **Inheritance**

-4. Study and respond to the following code:
+Assessment #1:  Study and respond to the following code:
 ![Dogs](/images/SampleAssignmentSimple2.PNG)